TremorVideoMobile/TremorVideo-iOS-SDK/README.md

 # TremorVideo-iOS-SDK

-- SDK Version: 3.12.1
+- SDK Version: 3.13
-- Release Date: May 16th, 2016
+- Release Date: September, 2016
 - Relesee Notes: Please visit [iOS SDK Releases Notes](https://github.com/TremorVideoMobile/TremorVideo-iOS-SDK/wiki/iOS-SDK-Release-Notes) to check details of each iOS SDK release.)

 # To Download
 Please [contact the publisher team](mailto: PublisherManagement@Tremorvideo.com) at Tremor Video to download the latest SDK.
-SDK 3.12 contains
+SDK 3.13 contains
 - TremorVideoAd.framework
 - Tremor Video iOS SDK.pdf (SDK integration documentation)
 - sample (a sample app)

-# New in SDK 3.12.0
+# New in SDK 3.13.0
-- Tremor Video’s SDK is provided as a framework.
-Please follow SDK integration note below to update installation of the Tremor SDK
-- Added new ad formats and MOAT viewability measurement.
-Integrating this SDK will help improving your fill rate.
-- Fixed an ad rendering bug when split screen is enabled in iOS 9 + iPad
-- Improved logging
+- Fully tested for iOS 10
+- Internal urls are now HTTPS, in preparation to be ATS compliant.
 - Bug fixes

-# OS Support and iOS 9
+# OS Support and iOS 10
-- iOS 6 is the minimum OS version supported iOS release
+- iOS 7 is the minimum OS version supported iOS release
-- SDK 3.12 is compiled with bitcode
-- In iOS 9, App Transport Security (ATS) is the default setting, which requires apps to make network calls only over SSL.
+- In iOS 9 and 10, App Transport Security (ATS) is the default setting, which requires apps to make network calls only over SSL.
 We are working with our partners to facilitate the transition to support this change to ensure compliance.
-In the meantime, if you want to release apps that support iOS 9, you will need to disable ATS in order to ensure everything continues to work as expected.
+In the meantime, if you want to release apps that support iOS 9/10, you will need to disable ATS in order to ensure everything continues to work as expected.
 To do so, just add the following to the plist of your apps:
 ```
         <key>NSAppTransportSecurity</key>
         <dict>